Sutton585/HugoLandingPages/_planning/techOps.md

 ## Process
 1. Review Source Content: Analyze the current version of the page as it exisits in our current Notion version of the landing page. (`## Current Notion Version`)
-2. Incorporate Feedback: Integrate the strategic improvements and suggestions for the newer version. (`## Proposed improvemented version to consider`)
+2. Incorporate Feedback: Integrate the strategic improvements and suggestions for the newer version. (`## Proposed improved version to consider`)
 3. Develop a Rapid Draft: Adapt the existing copy for a quick launch, focusing on the most critical messaging for our goal and intended personas (leverage-first, use 80/20 rule).
 4. Map Page Structure: Outline the page by sequencing the required Hugoplate design components. (`## Outline with Prebuilt Design Components`)
 5. Build and Deploy: Assemble the final page ready for Hugo publishing.(`## Full Version`)